Growing Streptocarpus: Light Conditions

 I have been gardening my whole life and have a science background.
 Besides writing and speaking about gardening, I own and operate a 6 acre private garden called Aspen Grove Gardens which now has over 3,000 perennials, grasses, shrubs and trees.
 Yes--I am a plantaholic!

-1 thought on “How Does Light Affect Streptocarpus?”
+1 thought on “Growing Streptocarpus: Light Conditions”

 Leave a Comment